gabriel7771/NasaApiAndroid/README.md

 # NasaApiAndroid
 Android app that allows to search oficial images from the Nasa, using the Nasa Images API.

-Note: to run the source code of this app on Android Studio is necesary to add in IDE the plugin: JSON To Kotlin Class(JsonToKotlinClass)
+Important: to run the source code of this app on Android Studio is necesary to add in IDE the plugin: JSON To Kotlin Class(JsonToKotlinClass)

 # Development Log
 # 1/16/2020